theAlgorithmist/TS-Trie/README.md

 Note:  Reference #2 is the source of the infamous, 'bachelor', 'badge', 'baby', 'jar' dictionary.

+NOTE:  This data structure has been [updated and is now part of the AMYR library](https://github.com/theAlgorithmist/AMYR).

 Author:  Jim Armstrong - [The Algorithmist]